 as a function on $W_{m,\ell}$.
 Consider the flow

 which projects the negative gradient of $f$ onto the tangent space of the constraint manifold $\Xi$.
-Analogous to the proof of Lemma~\ref{L-4-1}, we show $\|\nabla u\|^2\neq 0$ on $W_{m,\ell}$, ensuring the flow~\eqref{E-5-2} is well-defined.
-Let $\theta(t)$ be the solution curve of~\eqref{E-5-2}.
-A straightforward computation yields
+Following the proof of Lemma~\ref{L-4-1}, we show that $\|\nabla u\|^2\neq 0$ on $W_{m,\ell}$, ensuring the flow~\eqref{E-5-2} is well defined.
+Let $\theta(t)$ be the solution of~\eqref{E-5-2}.
+A routine calculation yields